-The main focus of Infarmed has been the supervision on pharmacovigilance and safety issues, publicity and promotional activity, the interaction of pharmaceutical companies with healthcare professionals and counterfeit medicines - the latter in conjunction with the Portuguese Tax and Customs Authority.
+The main foci of Infarmed have been the supervision on pharmacovigilance and safety issues, publicity and promotional activities, the interaction of pharmaceutical companies with healthcare professionals, and counterfeit medicines - the latter in conjunction with the Portuguese Tax and Customs Authority.
 Information on applied sanctions is not publicly released on the Infarmed website.